 Just create

 app/users/index.py.
-We handle the mount points automatically.
+We handle the

 Define your schema once.
 Get auto-generated, type-safe Python clients.
 Zero SQL boilerplate.